BadKiko/steam-online-fix-launcher/README.md

 🎮 Big News! 🎮

-I'm excited to announce that I'm merging my two projects - SOFL and Dark Cartridges!
+I'm excited to announce that I'm merging my two projects - SOFL and Dark SOFL!
 This is a huge step forward, and I couldn't be more thrilled about what this means for all users.

 🔄 What's Happening? 🔄

-I'm combining my SOFL and Dark Cartridges projects into a single, powerful solution for launching online-fix games on Linux.
+I'm combining my SOFL and Dark SOFL projects into a single, powerful solution for launching online-fix games on Linux.
 This unified project under the SOFL name will create a seamless experience for everyone.

 ⚙️ Legacy Instructions ⚙️